linuxmint/doc-user-guide/docs/bluetooth.rst

     gsettings get org.blueman.plugins.powermanager auto-power-on

-It `auto-power-on` is set to `true`, Blueman automatically unblocks Bluetooth at startup.
+If `auto-power-on` is set to `true`, Blueman automatically unblocks Bluetooth at startup.

 If you want to persistently disable Bluetooth you need to set `auto-power-on` to `false`: